-Internal Assessment Overall Percentage Weighting External Assessment Overall Percentage Weighting A mathematical Paper 1 Short Answer and Extended Response Questions 2 hours for HL 1.5 hours for SL 30% for HL 40% for SL Exploration (HL and SL) Investigating a topic chosen by the student himself.
-30 teaching hours for HL and SL 20% Paper 2 Short Answer and Extended Response Questions 2 hours for HL 1.5 hours for SL 30% for HL 40% for SL Paper 3 2 Scaffolded Problems (Generalization or Interpretation) (1 hour) 20% only HL
+Internal Assessment Overall Percentage Weighting External Assessment Overall Percentage Weighting Mathematical Paper 1 GDC required Short response questions 2 hours for HL 1.5 hours for SL 30% for HL 40% for SL Exploration (HL/SL) Investigating a topic chosen by the student.
+30 teaching hours for HL/SL 20% Paper 2 GDC required Extended response questions 2 hours for HL 1.5 hours for SL 30% for HL 40% for SL Paper 3 GDC required 2 extended response problemsolving questions 1 hour for HL only 20% for HL only

-Analysis and Approaches: This subject is aimed at students who will go on to study subjects with substantial mathematics content such as mathematics itself, engineering, physical sciences, or some economics.
+Mathematics: Analysis and Approaches: This subject is aimed at students who will go on to study subjects with substantial mathematics content such as mathematics itself, engineering, physical sciences, or some economics.

-Applications and Interpretation: This subject is aimed at student who will go on to study subject such as social sciences, natural sciences, medicine, statistics, business, some economics courses, psychology, and design.
+Mathematics: Applications and Interpretation: This subject is aimed at students who will go on to study subjects such as social sciences, natural sciences, medicine, statistics, business, some economics courses, psychology, and design.